-The immigration lawyers at Richards and Jurusik Immigration Law have more than 20 years of combined experience in US immigration matters, including obtaining temporary work visas and US permanent resident status (green cards) for workers.
+The immigration lawyers at Richards and Jurusik Immigration Law have decades of combined experience in US immigration matters, including obtaining temporary work visas and US permanent resident status (green cards) for workers.

 Temporary Work Visas